-What they are usually looking for in a candidate is enthusiasm, flexibility and skills in customer service.
-For some jobs, you need to approachable.
+What they are usually looking for in a candidate is enthusiasm, flexibility, and skills in customer service.
+For some jobs, you need to be approachable.
 But you have to be hardworking and efficient for all of them because quite a few VIP venues have these jobs open for kids who are presentable and dress smartly.

-While your pay depends on the event organiser and how much they are willing to pay, the best offers will get to about £10-12 per hour.
+While your pay depends on the event organizer and how much they are willing to pay, the best offers will get to about £10-12 per hour.
 This improves as you climb up the ladder.

 Working in customer service involves dealing face-to-face with customers.
 This could be in a shop or office setting.
-The role will vary depending on the employer but may include dealing with customer enquiries and taking payments.
+The role will vary depending on the employer but may include dealing with customer inquiries and taking payments.
 Customer service roles don’t tend to need any formal qualifications.
 If you have previous experience, that would be very beneficial.

 For this job, you need great communication skills, an extroverted personality and the ability to think on your feet when dealing with customers.
 These jobs usually pay around £50 to £60 per day, depending on hours.

-For on-campus jobs, watch the notice boards, join clubs and societies.
+For on-campus jobs, watch the notice boards, and join clubs and societies.
 Make yourself known around campus and that’s half the job done.
 Whatever the job, show energy and excitement.
 Try to read up about the company and your employer.
 Figure out what is required of you and work out any doubts that you may want your employer to clarify upfront.